-Don't have a lot of time for cooking?
+Short on time?
 Then one of these smoked chicken recipes would be a good way to go.
-Chicken can be smoked in less time than many other meats and it goes well with many types of seasonings, from basic and simple to bold and spicy.
-No wonder chicken is so popular!
+Chicken can be smoked in less time than many other meats, and is often inexpensive.

 If you want to save a few bucks, whole fryers and baking hens are often the least expensive way to buy chicken.
-They can be seasoned and smoked whole or separated into the individual parts with a sharp knife and the right technique.
+They can be seasoned and smoked whole or separated into the individual parts with a sharp knife and a bit of skill.

-Whole bone-in breasts will have a richer flavor, plus the rib bones and skin will help prevent the meat from drying.
+Whole skin-on, bone-in breasts will have richer flavor.
+The rib bones and skin also help prevent the meat from drying.

 Chicken thighs and legs are more forgiving and can be cooked to a higher temperature without becoming dry.
-All chicken parts are safely cooked when the internal temperature reaches 165 degrees, but I prefer the flavor and texture of dark meat when it's cooked to 175 degrees.
+All chicken parts are safe to eat when the internal temperature reaches 165 degrees, but I prefer the flavor and texture of dark meat when it's cooked to 175 degrees or more.

-It's helpful to brine chicken before it's cooked.
-Beside adding flavor, brining causes changes to the meat fibers that help hold in the moisture.
-And a good rub seasoning on the chicken is always a good idea.
+It's important to brine chicken before it's cooked in the grill or smoker.
+While brining adds flavor, it also causes changes to the meat fibers that help in holding moisture in place.
+And using a flavorful dry rub seasoning on the chicken is always a good idea.